-Nearly 40 states and the District of Columbia mandated the use of masks or face coverings in indoor public spaces (and in some cases, certain outdoor spaces) as of December 2020, according to AARP.
+About 35 states and the District of Columbia mandated the use of masks or face coverings in indoor public spaces (and in some cases, certain outdoor spaces) as of March 2021.
 Hundreds of counties and cities, including many major population centers in places without statewide mask mandates, also require masks or face coverings in some or all indoor public spaces.

 The reason for public mask-wearing mandates is abundantly clear.
 Months after hard-hit countries in Asia got their pandemics more or less under control, the virus responsible for COVID-19 disease remains rampant in many parts of the United States.
 Indeed, the country is in the throes of a nasty second wave of the pandemic whose human and economic toll could dwarf that of the first.

 Medical masks protect wearers and those around them.
 But even nonmedical masks and face coverings can reduce the spread of respiratory droplets and aerosols capable of carrying pathogens like SARS-CoV-2, the virus that causes COVID-19.

 While there is significant evidence that nonmedical masks and face coverings dampen the spread of infectious respiratory disease, the evidence they reduce infection risk for the wearer is not as strong.
 Nevertheless, wearing a nonmedical mask in public is more about protecting others than protecting yourself.
 It’s a sign you care about your fellow community members’ well-being, particularly those in populations at high risk of developing severe complications from COVID-19.